-What does SPF mean?
+What does SPF stand for?

-The SPF rating system was developed in 1962 by Franz Greiter, who wanted to measure the capacity of sunscreen required to block UV radiation.
 SPF stands for Sun Protection Factor, which measures the amount of protection sunscreen provides from the two types of UV rays – UVA and UVB.
 The latter are the ultra-violet rays which contribute to sunburn, and in the long term, skin-cancer.
+The SPF rating system was developed in 1962 by Franz Greiter, who wanted to measure the capacity of sunscreen required to block UV radiation.

-What are the SPF ratings?
+What are the SPF sunscreen ratings?

 In Australia, the lowest form of SPF you’ll find in sunscreen is SPF 15, and you really shouldn’t be using anything with less than this.
 SPF 15 sunscreen blocks 93% of the UV rays that try to hit your skin, so even using a ‘weaker’ sunscreen that’s SPF 15 can make a big difference.

 The next level up is SPF 30, which blocks 97% of UV rays.
-While this doesn’t seem like much of difference compared to the half-strength SPF 15, it actually is.
+While this doesn’t seem like much of a difference compared to the half-strength SPF 15, it actually is.
 With SPF 30 sunscreens, you’re blocking half of the radiation that a sunscreen with SPF 15 would have let through to the skin.

 The next highest level is the highest amount that is legal in Australia, but not worldwide – SPF 50.
 SPF 50 provides an extra 1% of protection compared to SPF 30, giving it 98% coverage in total.

-The highest you can get to is SPF 100, which blocks 99% of all UV rays from getting to your skin, but these aren’t legally sold in Australia.
+The highest you can get is SPF 100, which blocks 99% of all UV rays from getting to your skin, but these aren’t legally sold in Australia.

 Source: Banana Boat

-How much sunscreen do you need to use?
+How much sunscreen should I use?